frenkxs/zorgmijding/README.md

 ## Cleaning

-The `clean_data_v02` function takes raw data and format and cleans it for further analysis This is the fist function in this pipeline, it should be run first.
+The `clean_data` function takes raw data and format and cleans it for further analysis This is the fist function in this pipeline, it should be run first.
 It makes sure the variables are consistently named, are in the same order and have the right format.
 It also check there are no missing or nonsensical data.

 After running the function, you will be asked to provide two raw data files in the csv format: the one with GP contacts and one with all